Hip Resurfacing FAQ

 - Eliminates the problems of proximal femoral stress shielding and osteolysis caused by plastic wear debris associated with traditional hips

 Because hip resurfacing procedures and others like it are relatively new, there is no long-term data on patients.
-However, results to date indicate that the success rate of hip resurfacing after the first five to 10 years is better than those of conventional total hip replacement.
+However, results to date indicate that the success rate after hip resurfacing recovery (after the first five to 10 years) is better than those of conventional total hip replacement.

 Who are the primary patients for hip resurfacing?